Latest update: July 2021

 Commercial sealers require a licence.
 To become a professional sealer, an assistant sealer must apprentice under a professional for two years (NAMMCO 2004b).
 Currently however there is a freeze on the issuance of new sealing licenses (DFO 2016).

 Almost all seals taken at the whelping patches are shot on the ice using rifles or shotguns.
 A “three-step” process is proscribed in the regulations to ensure that seals are killed quickly and humanely.
 The first step is striking the seal with a rifle or shotgun, or a hakapik or club of prescribed dimensions.
 Secondly the sealer must palpate the cranium to ensure that it is crushed, and strike the animal again if it is not.
 Thirdly, the animal is bled for at least one minute by severing the carotid artery (NAMMCO 2009b, DFO 2016).

 STRUCK AND LOST

 “Struck and Lost” occurs when an animal is hit (struck) by a weapon, such as a rifle bullet or harpoon, but is not retrieved by the hunter.
 The injured animal may survive or die, depending on the severity of the injury (NAMMCO 2006b).
 Even if animals survive, their reproductive contribution to the population may be diminished.
-Struck and lost is a source of mortality, just as is direct harvest, and should be incorporated into estimates of removals and population models.
-However struck and lost is very difficult to estimate, as it generally requires intensive monitoring of hunting activities by an independent observer (NAMMCO 2006b).
+Struck and lost is a source of mortality, as direct harvest is, and should therefore be incorporated into estimates of removals and population models.
+However, struck and lost is very difficult to estimate as it generally requires intensive monitoring of hunting activities by an independent observer (NAMMCO 2006b).